Institute of Conjuncture

-The Institute of Conjuncture was founded in Moscow in October 1920 by Nikolai Kondratiev as a center for the study of business cycles.
-As its first director, Kondratiev managed to develop the institute, from just a couple of scientists at its beginning, into a large and respected institution with 51 researchers in 1923.
+The Institute of Conjuncture was founded in Moscow in 1920 by Nikolai Kondratiev as a center for the study of business cycles.
+As its first director, Kondratiev managed to develop the institute, from just a couple of scientists at its beginning, into an institution with 51 researchers in 1923.
+In 1928, the institute was dissolved after the New Economic Policy was replaced with a planned economy.